Control of spatiotemporal chaos by stochastic resetting: Discrete-time maps under stochastic resetting

 In the absence of resetting ($r=0$), the deterministic map $f$ is assumed to be ergodic, reaching a unique stationary distribution $p_{\rm st}(x) := \lim\limits_{N\to\infty}\frac{1}{N+1} \sum_{n=0}^N \delta(x-x_n) >0 \ \forall \, x $, independently of the choice of initial condition.
 Additionally, we assume that the deterministic map is chaotic.
 This manifests as a positive Lyapunov exponent $\lambda$ defined as $\lambda := \lim\limits_{n\to\infty} \frac{1}{n} \log \big{|} {\delta x_n}/{\delta x_0} \big{|}$, where $\delta x_n$ is the variation of $x_n$ due to an infinitesimal perturbation $\delta x_0$ applied to the initial condition $x_0$.
 Ergodicity ensures that $\lambda$ is independent of the choice of $x_0$.

 In the presence of resetting ($r > 0$), the dynamics in Eq.~(\ref{eq:gmap}) generate stochastic trajectories.
 The corresponding ensemble average consists in sampling over the many possible realizations of the resetting times.
-We find that the stationary distribution is given by~\cite{supp}
+We show in Appendix~\ref{sec:stat_reset} that the stationary distribution is given by

-with $\tilde g_{n} := r(1-r)^n \, \Phi(1-r,1,1+n)$ where $\Phi$ is the Hurwitz–Lerch transcendent.
+with $\tilde g_{n} := r(1-r)^n$ and $f^n(x_0)$ stands for the $n$-th iteration of the deterministic map $f(f(\ldots f(x_0)))$.
 Although $\tilde p_{\rm st}(x)$ depends on the choice of initial condition $x_0$, none of the results presented below depend on $x_0$ and we do not perform any average over $x_0$.
-A rigorous assessment of the ergodicity of the resetting dynamics is challenging and, to the best of our knowledge, has not yet been addressed in the literature.
+A rigorous assessment of the ergodicity of the resetting dynamics is challenging and, to the best of our knowledge, has not yet been addressed in the literature~\cite{Aca,Acb,Acc,Acd}.
 On this specific matter, we shall make informed conjectures rather than definitive conclusions.
 To assess its chaotic behavior, \textit{i.e.}, its sensitivity to perturbations of initial conditions, we define the Lyapunov exponent $\tilde \lambda$ as